indrajeetghosh/DeCoach/README.md

 **Preprocessing Steps:**

 Please use the Pre-processing.ipynb notebook.
+First you need to provide the correct **path** of all the extracted csv files.
+The notebook constitute normalization of the raw data (Normalize.py) and sliding windowing steps (windowfunction.py).
+The sliding window function perform and give three outputs - the windowed segment (size of the segment depends on the window size and overlap parameters), the acticity labels and average handcrafted scores of each segment.
+We would encourage you to save all the preprocessed csv files for each participant's limbs separately.

+**Classification Module:**

 The notebook constitutes reading the raw csv for each participant and corresponding all the limbs by using Raw_Data_Read.py file.
-You need to provide the correct **path** of all the extracted csv files.

 **BAR Dataset DOI**: https://dx.doi.org/10.21227/n1e0-7c60